(RELIGIONS AND FREEDOM after 1945 – continued)

 Another movement with origins in India was led by Mohan Chandra Rajneesh, a former academic.
 He left the university and joined a less formal trend in learning.
 He become an itinerant lecturer, traveling about India in a small, old car, and he attached himself to the recent rise in attention given to gurus.
 In 1970 he changed his name to Bhagwan Shree Rajneesh – Bhagwan being a title that some in India believed should apply only to God.
 He dressed in casual and comfortable but striking white robes, and sandals.
 He sat with a Buddha-like stillness, a slight smile, his large eyes giving him an appearance of curiosity, kindness and serenity.
 A booklet on his behalf described him as seeking to abolish poverty, to make humans more god-like and to show that religion was within rather than outside of people.

 Rajneesh advocated freedom from guilt concerning sexuality.
-He followed the ancient Tantrist tradition in India that united sexuality and spiritual enlightenment.
+He followed the ancient Tantrist tradition in India that united sexuality with spiritual enlightenment.
 He became known as the sex guru.
 He lectured that there was nothing immoral about having sex with whomever one wished.
 Do not be ascetic, he urged.
 Do not deny yourself.
 Enjoy!
 Be natural.
 Follow your feelings.
 Discover yourself.
 Renounce your worldly cares and responsibilities.
-His style of leadership was merely to advise.
 Sexuality and much else, he claimed, should be void of demand.
-And he led his followers in meditation – widely believed to be a necessary part of guru-ship.
+He led his followers in meditation – widely believed to be a necessary part of guru-ship.

 Adding to a small group of fellow Indians that had gathered around him were men and women from Scotland, Ireland, Germany, Sweden, Japan and the United States.
-These were people who tended to be more aware of events of world developments than average and consequently had become aware of the Bhagwan Rajneesh.
+A few were from Italy and France.
 They were likely to be professionals or from a family whose breadwinner was a professional.
 Among those migrating to India to join the Bhagwan Rajneesh was at least one doctor and psychiatrist.
 The legal profession – lawyers – was also represented.
-And a few of the men who came had criminal pasts but more than enough money for airfare to India.
+A few of the men who came had criminal pasts but more than enough money for airfare to India.
+People from Muslim societies were under-represented.

-Following the northern Europeans to join Rajneesh in India were a few from France and Italy.
-Women outnumbered the men, their sexual aggressiveness leaving many men overwhelmed.
-By mid-1975 Westerners outnumbered the Indians in Rajneesh's ashram, and their number brought an end to the easy days of card playing, lime-water sipping and to lotus eating.
+Women who joined the group outnumbered the men, their sexual aggressiveness leaving many men overwhelmed.
+By mid-1975 Westerners outnumbered the Indians in Rajneesh's ashram – a word meaning spiritual hermitage or monastery.
+With their number, an end came to the easy days of card playing, lime-water sipping and lotus eating.
 There was not yet AIDS or herpes to worry about, but the spread of gonorrhea became a minor problem, as did scabies.
-There was overcrowding and a problem of order and delegation of authority.
-And the biggest problem was followers having to come up with money to pay for their upkeep.
+There was overcrowding, a problem of order and delegation of authority and followers coming up with money to pay for their upkeep – matters that challenged their serene disposition.

 Rajneesh had attracted a variety of women of wealth, and he had two white Rolls Royce automobiles.
 Rajneesh was not spending money on his followers; his followers had to support themselves.
 One of his followers had an income from selling his photographs.
 Others made money using their professional skills.
 Some others got into the drug trade, mysteriously aided by Rajneesh's knowledge of when was an opportune time for transactions and movements.
 Some of the women made money selling their bodies at the better hotels in nearby Mumbai.
 And soon the Taj Mahal Hotel, wishing to maintain good appearances, banned all women known to be from Rajneesh's ashram.